 The Bonus Step – Live a healthy lifestyle.

 The food you eat affects your skin.
 Eat food that contains fibre, fibre is a prebiotic and that is an excellent source of food for good bacteria.
-You can find fibres in food such as onions, garlic, unripe bananas, beans, and cold boiled potatoes.
+You can find fibres in food such as onions, garlic, unripe bananas, beans, and cold-boiled potatoes.

 Lastly, get good sleep, exercise, drink lots of water, relieve stress, have a get-together and basically do things you enjoy and do things your skin will thank you for.
 Read more about how to get clear skin without products here